regulus-team/rt-pack/projects/rt-skeleton/README.md

 - Version 1.2.0 - Add rightSkeleton option for rtSkeletonPlaceholder directive
 - Version 1.3.0 - Changed rightSkeleton option on marginSkeleton for rtSkeletonPlaceholder directive
 - Version 1.3.1 - Fix bug with marginSkeleton option for rtSkeletonPlaceholder directive
+- Version 1.3.2 - Fix bug with marginSkeleton option for rtSkeletonPlaceholder directive
+- Version 1.3.3 - Fix bug with marginSkeleton option for rtSkeletonPlaceholder directive

 ## rtSkeletonPlaceholderContainer